lucasrodes/whatstk-gui/index.md

 * **How can I export a WhatsApp chat as a file?**

-    Open the WhatsApp chat you want to analyze on your mobile phone.
-Click on _More_, then click on _Export chat_ and choose _Without media_.
-Wait few seconds until the chat export file has been created and save it (recommended: send it via mail to yourself so it is available on your computer).
+    Exporting the WhatsApp chat can be easily done from your iOS or Android device.
+Check the _gifs_ below to see the instructions.
+When exporting, make sure to select the chats _Without Media_ option.
+Once generated, you can send it via mail, so you can save it in your computer.

+    On **Android**, several files might be exported.
+We are only interested in the text file (i.e. `txt` extension file).

+    On **iOS**, the chat is exported as a `zip`.
+Once on your computer, unzip it to obtain the `txt`.

 <br>